 Albert Mai, Growth Hacker at Glam Corner and previously Air Tasker shares his Growth Hacking tips:

-- Identify the places your customers go to find a solution to their problem.
 It’s also important to go to where they conduct research before they make the final purchase decision.
 Then target these key channels with content or ads which add value.